The Pros and Cons of Melatonin: Should You Take a Dose to Doze?

 Melatonin is a hormone produced by your body.
 Sometimes called “the sleep hormone,” melatonin chills you out in the evening so you can relax and fall asleep.
 It’s produced by the pineal gland, a tiny gland in your brain that’s part of your endocrine (hormone) system and acts as your body’s melatonin factory.
 It naturally activates at night, producing melatonin that makes your eyes feel heavy [1].

-But how does your endocrine system know when to produce melatonin?
-Your body creates melatonin based on external factors, which means your lifestyle can affect melatonin production—and your ability to fall asleep at night.
 For instance, your body gauges melatonin production based on light exposure.
 This makes sense because when the sun goes down, we tend to get sleepy.
 So, the less light, the more melatonin your endocrine system produces and the sleepier you get.

 If your body makes its own melatonin, why take it as a supplement?
 Because your lifestyle can affect melatonin production, you can mess up your hormone cycle, and sleep cycle, pretty easily.
 When that happens, you might need to take melatonin in order to get it back on track.

-Why Your Hormones are Going Haywire
+Why Your Hormones Are Going Haywire

 Our human bodies function the same way they did 10,000 years ago—long before the iPhone was invented.
 So, your body clock can easily get confused by your modern lifestyle.
 One of the clearest instances of this is jet lag.
 Our bodies weren’t made to fly around the world at high speed, and doing so can make our body clocks go nuts.
-Melatonin production is another victim of modern technology.
-Light halts melatonin production—natural light and artificial light.
-So exposing yourself to light at night can halt melatonin production and confuse your body.
-One of the biggest culprits of this is phone and tablet screens.
-That’s why it’s best to turn off your screens before hitting the hay [2].

 When you mess with your body clock long-term, you can develop some pretty uncomfortable sleep issues.
 Insomnia affects about 1 in every 10 people, making it as common as being left-handed [3].
 And about 1 in 5 has a sleep disorder of some kind [4].
-Luckily, natural sleep supplements may help you get your sleep cycle back on track without the dependency-forming effects of pharmaceutical sleep aids.
-But it’s important to understand whether you should take a sleep supplement with melatonin or without.

 How Taking Melatonin Can Help You